gilangheavy/open-discuss/docs/PRD.md

 - ✅ Automated testing on every push and pull request
 - ✅ All CI checks must pass:
   - ESLint (zero errors)
-  - All tests pass (170 tests)
+  - All tests pass (198 tests)
-  - 100% test coverage
+  - 100% test coverage for statements, functions, and lines, and 98.12% for branches
   - npm audit clean (no high/critical vulnerabilities)
 - ✅ Branch protection enabled on `master` and `development`
 - ✅ Pull request reviews required before merge